 What does it mean to be “slow of heart”?
 Should we trust our hearts over our heads?

 Salvation is through faith (i.e. trust, love), not through head knowledge.
 God is known by love, not by reason.

 Why is God hidden?
 You’d think that the Lord of the universe, the omnipotent, the all-knowing and all-loving King would be a little more visible.
 Yet no one sees God.
 His beloved suffer just like the rest of the population.
 Prayers seemingly remain unanswered.
 Where is God?
 But God’s actions — the result of God’s love — are seen through the eyes of faith.

-I can imagine a person who wants to learn to walk, run, jump, to bemoan gravity, which holds her back.
-But that gravity is necessary for her to be able to walk, run, or jump.
+I can imagine a person who wants to learn to walk, to run, to jump, to bemoan gravity, which holds her back.
+But that gravity is necessary for her to be able to walk, or run, or jump.
 Think of a situation without gravity — outer space, for example.
 How would one walk, or run, or jump?
 There is nothing to push against.
 It would be entirely impossible for muscles to develop at all.